EvitaKnits/Cashflow-Companion/wireframes.md

 # Wireframes

-This file contains the full plans for the text that will be displayed for each user journey:
+This file contains the full output that is displayed for each user journey.
+Please note that this was designed with the input being at the end of the line, rather than on a new one but due to deployment requirements set by Code Institute / Heroku, this had to be changed to a new line.

 ## Home